New Balance 1260v4 Running Shoe Review

 New Balance 1260v4 Final Thoughts

-For more information and purchase please visit: www.newbalance.com
+For more information on the 1260v4 and other New Balance footwear please visit: www.newbalance.com or www.amazon.com/newbalance.

 Weight: 315 grams (11 oz)